SPIRITUAL CHRISTIAN

 On a larger collective scale, the shadow can be “the enemy” as when radical Islam accuses America of being the “great Satan” and as politically-charged Americans accuse Russia of being the “evil empire.”
 Historically, blaming or scapegoating has proven to be a predominant characteristic of shadow-driven people because they consider themselves to be above reproach and they are willing to attack others in order to preserve their “perfect” self-image.
 Carl Jung says, “Where love rules, there is no will to power; and where power predominates, there love is lacking.
 The one is the shadow of the other.”

-Of course, everyone has a different response to the shadow with some people feeling that repression is less painful than facing the shadow; and others are beyond help because they have willingly succumbed to the darkness and hatred of their shadow and refuse to acknowledge their evil persona.
+Of course, everyone has a different response to the shadow with some people feeling repression is less painful than facing the shadow; and others are beyond help because they have willingly succumbed to the darkness and hatred of their shadow and refuse to acknowledge their evil persona.
 While some people will continue to deny the existence of the shadow, others will attempt to will it away and a few courageous souls will take responsibility for it and begin the shadow work which will take them to higher levels of conscious awareness and to greater depths of peace within.

 Those who refuse to face the shadow or try to will it away with the familiar saying, “Get thee behind me, Satan” are simply relegating their responsibilities back into the unconscious where this dark force continues to operate by projecting its delusions into our life experience.
-Thus, we are unable to experience our true Self or other people, or see reality as it truly is because we perceive these through the “distorted lens” of our shadow or as St. Paul says, “We see through the glass darkly.”
+Thus, we are unable to experience our true Self or other people, or to see reality as it truly is because we perceive these through the “distorted lens” of our shadow or as St. Paul says, “We see through the glass darkly.”

 Harboring and denying the shadow keeps us from our true Self, our Wholy Self.
 Therefore, it takes a very special person to accept responsibility for his or her shadow, and it takes courage and determination to actually begin working on the shadow; but this is the only avenue to higher consciousness.